 Kate Tait – in response

-What the Inspector said in response to the Draft Neighbourhood Plan was that there shouldn’t be an actual number put into the allocation of the site.
+“What the Inspector said in response to the Draft Neighbourhood Plan was that there shouldn’t be an actual number put into the allocation of the site.
 The number of dwellings to be accommodated on the site should depend on how you address the development policies.
 Which is a set of policies that the district council uses when looking at planning applications and covers things like proportion of affordable housing, parking standards, garden depth, mix standards etc. We believe that notwithstanding what the village might have first anticipated from a development perspective, once land is identified for development it should be used for its optimum basis otherwise you bring pressure to use more land for developing from elsewhere.
-So, if you’ve got a site that is capable of meeting all those standards and providing the 11 affordable homes as required by the Neighbourhood Plan, if you have a site that ticks all the boxes with regard to requirements on site then the number of dwellings on site should not be a concern.
+So, if you’ve got a site that is capable of meeting all those standards and providing the 11 affordable homes as required by the Neighbourhood Plan, if you have a site that ticks all the boxes with regard to requirements on site then the number of dwellings on site should not be a concern.”

 Cllr Roache thanked Kate and said that was one perspective.